-Where an available fraction has been adjusted as a result of certain events - for example, a new member joined the group and transferred a loss bundle - show the adjusted available fraction applicable at the end of the year of income.
+Where an available fraction has been adjusted as a result of certain events - for example, a new member joined the group and transferred a loss bundle - write the adjusted available fraction applicable at the end of the year of income.

-An available fraction cannot be a negative amount or greater than one.
-If the sum of the group's available fractions would total more than one, each available fraction is proportionally reduced.
+An available fraction cannot be a negative amount or greater than 1.
+If the sum of the group's available fractions would total more than 1, each available fraction is proportionally reduced.
 See subsection 707-320(2) of the ITAA 1997.

-For more information regarding the calculation of the available fraction, see 2 Group/transferred foreign source losses utilised - excludes losses of CFCs in part E on page 32.
+For more information regarding the calculation of the available fraction, see 2 Group/transferred foreign source losses utilised in part E on page 28.